azat-co/practicalnode/chapter4/chapter4.md

 }
 ```

-The HTML output renders the launch button, which is available only to admins.
-It was in `else` and the value is true.
+The HTML output renders the launch button, which is available only to admins because this button was in `else`, we used `unless`, and the value is true.

 ```html
 <button class="launch">Launch Spacecraft</button>